awsdocs/aws-datasync-user-guide/doc_source/local-console-vm.md

    }
    ```

-   You can also insert the activation key in the DataSync console using the agent creation wizard\.
+   You can also insert the activation key in the DataSync console by using the agent creation wizard\.

    After the agent is activated, the console menu displays the **Agent ID** and **AWS Region**\.
 The option for getting an activation key is no longer visible in the console menu\.